Nipsey Hussle’s Fatal Shooting Caught On Surveillance Video, Which May Have Also Shown The Shooter

 Nipsey Hussle’s fatal shooting was caught on surveillance video, which may now be used to help the LAPD identify the shooter.

 The rapper was killed on Sunday outside a store he owns in the city’s Hyde Park neighborhood.
-As TMZ reported, a surveillance camera from a nearby business was aimed at the parking lot where the shooting took place, and shows the chaotic moment when someone opened fire on the rapper and a group of people were sent running away, with at least three of them injured.
+As TMZ reported, a surveillance camera from a nearby business was aimed at the parking lot where the shooting took place, and shows the chaotic moment when someone opened fire on the rapper, and a group of people were sent running away, with at least three of them injured.

-The video showed a person wearing a red shirt walking toward the group of people who had just left The Marathon Clothing store.
+The video showed a person wearing a red shirt walking toward the group of people who had just left the Marathon Clothing store.
 It was not clear if that person was the shooter, but the video showed the group running as shots rang out, with one person falling to the ground.
 The person in the red shirt was not among those who ran away, TMZ noted.

 Police have released few details in the shooting, but a report Monday from the Los Angeles Times said that the motive was likely personal rather than a random robbery.
 Law enforcement sources said they believe the shooter was involved in a local gang, but the shooting itself was not gang-related.